Background and Description

 VLR larvae overwinter on the orchard floor, then pupate and emerge as adults in late April.
 Eggs are laid from late May to June.
 First generation larvae primarily feed on foliage, though some larger larvae may feed on fruit in July.
 After pupating, these adults lay eggs which develop into second generation larvae that may attack fruit from August to September.

 Damage appears the same as tufted apple bud moth.
 Larvae may skeletonize the underside of leaves close to the midrib, folding and webbing the leaf together.
 When larvae feed on the fruit surface, they often protect the feeding site with a web or leaf that is webbed to the apple.
 Larvae may also attack the cavities at the calyx and stem ends as well as the places where two fruit touch.

-Unless an orchard has a history of damage, it is doubtful that special precautions need to be taken.
+Unless an orchard has a history of damage, it is doubtful that special precautions need to be taken in NC.
 New apple sucker growth and broadleaf weeds are important food sources in the spring, so maintain a clean orchard floor to minimize VLR populations.

 Publication date: Feb.
 23, 2015

 N.C.
 Cooperative Extension prohibits discrimination and harassment regardless of age, color, disability, family and marital status, gender identity, national origin, political beliefs, race, religion, sex (including pregnancy), sexual orientation and veteran status.